 - Assistance organising your Social Insurance Number and bank account (with TD Bank in Whistler)

-- Assistance and support from our representative throughout the season, including regular social ‘meet ups’
+- Assistance and support from our representative, Tory, throughout the season, including monthly social ‘meet ups’

 - In-resort discount on buying skis and boots when you first arrive in Whistler